nebfield/snpQT/docs/user-guide/results.md

 ### Pre-Imputation, Imputation & Post-Imputation `--impute`

 When `--impute` workflow parameter is used, pre-imputation, local imputation and post-imputation are performed.
-When [Imputation](https://tutorial-snpqt.readthedocs.io/en/latest/user-guide/workflows/#phasing-imputation) is finished the toy dataset contains 1,666,204 variants located in chromosome 1.
-Those variants are then further processed and filtered in the [Post-Imputation](https://tutorial-snpqt.readthedocs.io/en/latest/user-guide/workflows/#post-imputation-quality-control) workflow.
+When [Imputation](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#phasing-imputation) is finished the toy dataset contains 1,666,204 variants located in chromosome 1.
+Those variants are then further processed and filtered in the [Post-Imputation QC](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#post-imputation-quality-control) workflow.
 You can see below log graphs illustrating the number of the remaining variants and samples for each step.
 All the checks in Post-Imputation are performed in variants, but to ensure again that nothing went wrong we also provide details about the number of samples (which remain the same).

 Toy: Number of variants per step in Post-Imputation  |  Toy: Number of samples per step in Post-Imputation :---------------------------------------------------:|:---------------------------------------: